labd/go-commercelayer-sdk/api/docs/PATCHExternalTaxCalculatorsExternalTaxCalculatorId200ResponseDataAttributes.md

 `func (o *PATCHExternalTaxCalculatorsExternalTaxCalculatorId200ResponseDataAttributes) UnsetTaxCalculatorUrl()`

 UnsetTaxCalculatorUrl ensures that no value is present for TaxCalculatorUrl, not even an explicit nil
+### GetResetCircuit

+`func (o *PATCHExternalTaxCalculatorsExternalTaxCalculatorId200ResponseDataAttributes) GetResetCircuit() interface{}`

+GetResetCircuit returns the ResetCircuit field if non-nil, zero value otherwise.

+### GetResetCircuitOk

+`func (o *PATCHExternalTaxCalculatorsExternalTaxCalculatorId200ResponseDataAttributes) GetResetCircuitOk() (*interface{}, bool)`

+GetResetCircuitOk returns a tuple with the ResetCircuit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResetCircuit

+`func (o *PATCHExternalTaxCalculatorsExternalTaxCalculatorId200ResponseDataAttributes) SetResetCircuit(v interface{})`

+SetResetCircuit sets ResetCircuit field to given value.

+### HasResetCircuit

+`func (o *PATCHExternalTaxCalculatorsExternalTaxCalculatorId200ResponseDataAttributes) HasResetCircuit() bool`

+HasResetCircuit returns a boolean if a field has been set.

+### SetResetCircuitNil

+`func (o *PATCHExternalTaxCalculatorsExternalTaxCalculatorId200ResponseDataAttributes) SetResetCircuitNil(b bool)`

+ SetResetCircuitNil sets the value for ResetCircuit to be an explicit nil

+### UnsetResetCircuit
+`func (o *PATCHExternalTaxCalculatorsExternalTaxCalculatorId200ResponseDataAttributes) UnsetResetCircuit()`

+UnsetResetCircuit ensures that no value is present for ResetCircuit, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)